noklesta/SublimeQuickFileCreator/README.md

 Normally, in order to create a file or directory in ST2, you have to navigate to the directory in the side panel and right-click on it, or you open a new tab and save it using the operating system's save dialog (which may start in a directory completely unrelated to your project if you don't have any files already opened).

-This plugin pops up a quick panel that lets you pick the directory for the new file or subdirectory using the built-in fuzzy matching.
+This plugin instead pops up a quick panel that lets you pick the directory for the new file or subdirectory using the built-in fuzzy matching.
 If you are currently editing a file, that file's directory will be located at the top of the list to make it even easier to create the new file or subdirectory in the same location.
 Select a directory, input the new name in the input panel at the bottom of the window, and you're done!

 ## Installation